vikasguptaebi/igv_jbrowse_prototype/README.md

-# jbrowse-react-linear-genome-view-cra5

-This is a demo of using the linear genome view with create-react-app v5 (which uses webpack 5)

-It uses craco to add the webpack NodePolyfillPlugin (used for Buffer polyfill, etc)

-## Demo of `@jbrowse/react-linear-genome-view` with CRA 5

-See this app running at https://jbrowse.org/demos/lgv-cra5/.
+# Prototype for “IGV vs JBrowse Genome Viewer Components”
+The prototype demonstrate the visualization and search functionalities of these components, aiming to identify their strengths and potential areas of improvement.

 ## Usage

-Run `yarn` and then `yarn start` to start a development instance
+Run `npm install` and then `npm start` to start a development instance

-Run `yarn build` which produces a `build` directory that can be deployed to a static web server